Manage FIL

 While you can send FIL to an ID address using a wallet, you should first check the details for the account on FilFox to see when the account was created, as well as the corresponding public key address.
 If the address was created very recently (within the finality period) there is a small chance that it could be re-assigned as the network reaches consensus, and the public key address should be used instead.

-More information about Addresses can be found in the How Filecoin works section.
+More information about addresses can be found in the How Filecoin works section.

 Creating a wallet

 Creating wallets using Lotus is very simple.
-There are mutliple wallet types to choose from.
+There are multiple wallet types to choose from.

 Create a BLS wallet